-Cantonese Soy Sauce Chow Mein.
-Delicious chow mein noodles pan fried with onions, bean sprouts, soy sauce and sesame oil.
-A simple side dish ready in 15 minutes in one pan with minimal ingredients!
+Chewy chow mein noodles pan fried with scallions, onions, and bean sprouts in a light savory sauce.
+This quick and easy Cantonese soy sauce chow mein is a simple side dish ready in 15 minutes in one pan and minimal ingredients!

 Jump to: